 1 Open Users and Security.
 2 Select User Activity Logs from the drop-down list on the toolbar.
 The User Activity Logs list displays a list of user events over a specified time period (All Available, by default).
-3 On the User Activity Logs list, do one of the following: To export the entire activity log contents, click More Actions, Export All on the NSP banner. • To export only selected log events, use Ctrl+click or Shift+click to select the events you want to export and then click More Actions , Export Selected on the NSP banner.
+3 • On the User Activity Logs list, do one of the following: To export the entire activity log contents, click More Actions, Export All on the NSP banner. • To export only selected log events, use Ctrl+click or Shift+click to select the events you want to export and then click More Actions , Export Selected on the NSP banner.
 A Save As form appears.
-4 - Specify a location to save the export file and click Save .
+4 Specify a location to save the export file and click Save .
 The exported log is saved as a .csv file in a .zip archive.
-EN O OF STEPS
+The exported log is saved as a losville in a long archive.
+END O OF STEPS